bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 If the admin-id is not authorized, we return a "401: not autorized" error.

 If the admin-id is authorized, we return a JSON array of all the access codes in the data directory.
+Each code includes: code, backer-id, notes, admin-id (who created it), parcel-location (if assigned), and status.
+Status values: 'free' (no location assigned), 'claimed' (location assigned but image not uploaded yet), 'uploaded' (parcel image file exists in data/parcels/).

 #### backer commands

 ##### command=`get-parcel`

-This command returns the PNG file that has already been uploiaded for {code}.
+This command returns the status and location for a given code.
 It takes a GET with the `code` parameter.

-If the code does not exist, we return JSON "{ status: "error" , "message": "code not found"}".
+If the code does not exist, we return JSON `{ "status": "error", "message": "code not found"}`.

-If the code does exist but has not yet uploaded an image, we return JSON "{ status: "free" , "message": "no image uploaded"}".
+If the code exists but has no location assigned, we return JSON `{ "status": "free", "message": "no location assigned"}`.

+If the code has a location assigned but no image uploaded yet, we return JSON `{ "status": "claimed", "parcel-location": "parcel-location"}`.

-If the code exists and an image has already been uploaded, we return JSON "{ status: "success" , "parcel-location": "parcel-location"}".
+If the code has a location assigned and the image file exists, we return JSON `{ "status": "uploaded", "parcel-location": "parcel-location"}`.

 ##### command=`upload`.